Jacobi-Lie Models and Supergravity Equations: Abstract

 \section{Abstract}

-{We investigate three- and four-dimensional sigma models corresponding to six-dimensional Leibniz algebras with $f_b{}^{ba}\neq 0$, $Z^a=0$.
+{ Poisson--Lie T-duality/plurality was recently generalized to Jacobi--Lie T-plurality formulated in terms of Double Field Theory and based on Leibniz algebras given by structure coefficients $f_{ab}{}^{c},f_{c}{}^{ab},$ and $Z_a,Z^a$.
+We investigate three- and four-dimensional sigma models corresponding to six-dimensional Leibniz algebras with $f_b{}^{ba}\neq 0$, $Z^a=0$.
 We show that these algebras are plural one to another and, moreover, to an algebra with $f_b{}^{ba}= 0$, $Z^a=0$.
+These pluralities are used for construction of Jacobi--Lie models.

-It was conjectured that these models should satisfy \gsugra s.
-We have found examples of such models.
-On the other hand, we show that there are also models corresponding to algebras with $f_b{}^{ba}\neq 0$, $Z^a=0$ that satisfy \usugra s, i.e. \vbe. }
+It was conjectured that plural models should satisfy \gsugra s.
+We have found examples of models satisfying ``true'' \gsugra s where no trivialization to \usugra s is possible.
+On the other hand, we show that there are also models corresponding to algebras with $f_b{}^{ba}\neq 0$, $Z^a=0$ where the Killing vector appearing in \gsugra s either vanishes or can be removed by suitable gauge transformation.
+Such models then satisfy \usugra s, i.e. \vbe. }